HuangLab-SYSU/brokerwallet-academic/README.md

 ## Disclaimers

 - BrokerChain (academic) is only for educational exchange purposes, and users are not allowed to engage in any illegal activities using BrokerChain (academic).
-- Any direct or indirect consequences arising from users' use of BrokerChain are not related to the founding team of BrokerChain.
+- Any direct or indirect consequences arising from users' use of BrokerChain are unrelated to the founding team of BrokerChain.
 - The founding team of BrokerChain (academic) reserves the right to modify, update, or terminate BrokerChain (academic) without prior notice to users.
 - When using BrokerChain (academic), users should bear the risks themselves and agree to waive any claims against the founding team.
 - This disclaimer is governed by and interpreted according to the laws of the People's Republic of China.